 NOTE: Data refer to the sole or principal job of full-and part-time workers.
 Excluded are all self-employed workers regardless of whether or not their businesses are incorporated.

-2 Data refer to members of a labor union or an employee association similar to a union, as well as workers who report no union affiliation but whose jobs are covered by a union or an employee association contract.
+&lt;sup>2 Data refer to members of a labor union or an employee association similar to a union, as well as workers who are not members but whose jobs are covered by a union or employee association contract.